vllm-project/vllm/docs/source/usage/torch_compile.rst

 Supported Models
 ----------------

 Most models in vLLM are supported by ``torch.compile``.
 You should see logs like ``torch.compile takes 19.37 s in total`` in the server logs when you enable ``torch.compile``.
-If a model is not supported but you enable ``torch.compile``, you will see a warning like ``torch.compile is turned on, but the model does not support it``, and the ``torch.compile`` configurations will be ignored.
+If a model does not support ``torch.compile`` but you enable it, there will be a warning ``torch.compile is turned on, but the model does not support it``, and the ``torch.compile`` configurations will be ignored.
 If you want to get this model supported, please file an issue.

 For text-only models, we compile the part of the model from input token IDs to final hidden states, excluding the LM head and logits processing.